Official Guidelines Updated: March 2026

 Alberta Student Grant for Full-Time Students

-This grant is designed for students from low-income families who are enrolled in eligible full-time post-secondary studies in Alberta.
-Unlike a loan, this funding does not need to be repaid as long as you remain eligible.
+For students from low-income families enrolled in eligible full-time post-secondary studies in Alberta.
+The amount is based on family income and family size.
+Does not need to be repaid as long as you remain eligible.

 Alberta Part-Time Grant

-Although the Alberta Part-Time Grant is not available for 2025–26, part-time students may still be eligible for federal part-time loans and grants through Alberta Student Aid.
+This grant has supported part-time students balancing school with work or family responsibilities.
+For 2025–26, the Alberta Part-Time Grant is not available.
+Part-time students may still qualify for federal part-time loans and grants through Alberta Student Aid.

 Alberta Student Loans